semanticresearch/sai-fe-challenge/README.md

   * If auth validation fails, show an error message
 * Home page with the following:
   * Route is '/articles'
     * Cannot access this route if not logged in
-  * Shows the logged in user at the top of the page (Last Name, First Name)
+  * Shows the logged-in user at the top of the page (Last Name, First Name)
     * Should use a pipe that takes in the user object.
-     * Get current logged in user from '/api/auth' (GET)
+    * Get current logged-in user from '/api/auth' (GET)
   * Shows table of articles
     * Fetched from '/api/articles' (GET)
     * Two columns: Title, Author
     * Title value is a link which when clicked:
       *  Shows the title, and full content of the article below the table

 ## Bonus (Optional)
 When selecting an article from the table the route is updated so when sharing the link that article's content is already displaying without having to click.

+## Angular CLI

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

 ## Development server